Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Simulation Results

-Fig.~\ref{fig:SC_D_C_M} shows the PSNR performance of digital SCs on the MNIST dataset for different values of the mutual information limit $C$ and the bit sequence length $B$.
-In Fig.~\ref{fig:SC_D_C_M}(a), $B$ is fixed to $3,136$ (corresponding to a dimensionality reduction ratio of $8N/B=2$), while in Fig.~\ref{fig:SC_D_C_M}(b), $C$ is fixed to $1,568$.
-In line with the Gaussian and analog SC results, Fig.~\ref{fig:SC_D_C_M}(a) shows that the proposed SFC consistently outperforms the other baselines over the entire range of $C$.
-In Fig.~\ref{fig:SC_D_C_M}(b), when $B\leq1,568$, the bit sequence length $B$ is smaller than or equal to $C$.
+In line with the Gaussian and analog SC results, Fig.~\ref{fig:SC_D_C_M}(a) shows that the proposed SFC consistently outperforms the other baselines over the entire range of $I_{\rm max}$.
+In Fig.~\ref{fig:SC_D_C_M}(b), when $B\leq3072$, the bit sequence length $B$ is smaller than or equal to $I_{\rm max}$.
 In this case, the communication becomes error-free, and all schemes achieve identical PSNR values.
-As $B$ increases, the PSNR of the proposed SFC gradually improves and then saturates, while that of the ENVC scheme decreases, due to the same reason discussed in the analog SC case.
-Meanwhile, the comparison with BlindSC clearly demonstrates the superiority of the proposed SFC.
-This performance gap arises because BlindSC relies on heuristic loss design for SF channel optimization, whereas the proposed SFC is derived from an information-theoretic optimization framework.
+Meanwhile, the comparison with BlindSC demonstrates that the proposed SFC achieves superior performance by leveraging an information-theoretic optimization instead of heuristic loss design.

-Fig.~\ref{fig:MNIST_SNR} shows the PSNR performance of single-user analog SCs on the MNIST dataset for different values of SNR.
-In this simulation, we set $P_{\rm tot}=10^4$, $w_0 \ll 1$, and $C^{(u)}=392u,~u\in\{1,2,3,4\}$.
-For fair comparison, all schemes follow the PHY calibration strategy in Sec.~\ref{Sec:PHY_Cali_A} with their respective target SNRs.
-The results show that the proposed SFC consistently achieves the highest PSNR across all SNR regimes, achieving up to a $5.5$ dB gain at an SNR of $-10$ dB.
-Notably, the performance trend observed here aligns well with Fig.~\ref{fig:SC_A_C_M}(a).
+Fig.~\ref{fig:MNIST_SNR} shows the PSNR performance of single-user analog and digital SCs on the MNIST dataset for different values of SNR.
+In this simulation, we set $P_{\rm tot}=10^4$ and $w_0 \ll 1$.
+For analog SC, $I_{{\rm max}}^{(u)}=392u,~u\in\{1,2,3,4\}$.
+For digital SC, $I_{{\rm max}}^{(v)}=392v,~v\in\{1,3,5,7\}$, and 4-QAM is used.
+For both SCs, the transmission is performed over $\lceil T/10 \rceil$ Rayleigh fading subchannels, each spanning 10 channel uses.
+For fair comparison, all schemes, except for IB-SA, follow the PHY calibration strategy in Sec.~\ref{Sec:PHY_Cali_A} with their respective target SNRs or BERs.
+For IB-SA, since there is no criterion to select the enc-dec pair for a given SNR, we evaluate multiple enc-dec pairs and report the best performance at each SNR.
+The results show that the proposed SFC consistently achieves the highest PSNR across all SNR regimes.
+Notably, the performance trend observed here aligns well with Figs.~\ref{fig:SC_A_C_M} and \ref{fig:SC_D_C_M}.
 This consistency demonstrates that the optimized SF channel trained under the mutual information constraint can be faithfully realized in practical wireless environments through the proposed PHY calibration strategy.
 In other words, even though the training of the SF channel is performed in an abstract mutual-information domain, its performance advantage seamlessly transfers to real physical channels once the PHY calibration is applied.